-My research explores the Greco-Roman roots of Western ideas about the physical body, the natural world, matter, and the non-human.
-I also study the long afterlife of these ideas, especially in modern and postmodern thought.
-Working at the intersections of literature, the history of science and medicine, the history of philosophy, and critical theory, I am working to understand how materialist, scientific, and anti-humanist modes of inquiry inform concepts of subjectivity, community, and the cosmos in antiquity and how these concepts bear on the present.
-My areas of specialization encompass ancient medicine and life science, Greek tragedy, ancient philosophy, especially ethics and Epicureanism, reception studies, and critical theory.
+My research explores the Greco-Roman roots of Western ideas about the physical body, the natural world, matter, and the non-human, and especially the problems these ideas create for concepts of the subject, ethics, and politics.
+I also study the long afterlife of these ideas, especially in twentieth and twenty-first century philosophy, and try to conceptualize the implications of reception for contemporary engagements with antiquity.
+My areas of specialization encompass ancient medicine and life science, Greek literature—especially Homer and tragedy—ancient philosophy, reception studies, literary theory, and continental philosophy.

 I was trained in the United States and Europe as a comparatist and a classicist.
 I hold a B.A. in Comparative Literature from Columbia University and an M.A. and Ph.D. in Comparative Literature from Princeton University.
 I also hold a D.E.A. in Études grecques from the Sorbonne (Paris-IV).
 I have taught since 2007 at Princeton in the Department of Classics, and I am currently the Director of the Interdisciplinary PhD Program in the Humanities (http://www.princeton.edu/ihum/).
 I have been awarded fellowships from the American Council of Learned Societies, the Institute for Advanced Study, the Andrew W. Mellon Foundation, Phi Beta Kappa, the Whiting Foundation, the Center for Human Values at Princeton, the Radcliffe Institute for Advanced Study, the National Endowment for the Humanities, and the Fondation Hardt.
 I currently hold a three-year Mellon New Directions Fellowship.